 Number of chargebacks for the current month ÷ The previous month’s transactions = Your chargeback ratio

-Every credit card processor has different protocols for processing card-based transactions.
+Every credit card network has different protocols for processing card-based transactions.
 Familiarizing yourself with the protocols for the card brands that you process can save you from chargebacks.

-Clearly state your merchant name—one that’s easily recognizable— along with other identification details that may appear on a customer’s billing statement to help them recall or identify a purchase in the event of a dispute.
+A merchant descriptor (or billing descriptor) should include a business name your customers will recognize along with other identification details to help customers recall or identify a purchase in the event of a dispute.
 Failure to recognize a merchant’s business name can lead to a costly misunderstanding.
 If customers see a name they don’t recognize on their statement, they’ll tend to question the validity of the transaction.

 Dealing with your customers’ inquiries and concerns promptly can help you avoid chargebacks.
 If a customer is dissatisfied with your product or service, reach out to them immediately to address the issue.
 Make sure that your customers are able to reach you using any platform at any given time by offering 24/7 customer support.